-At its national convention, the Democratic Party adopted a platform calling for renewal of the ban, as it has every four years since the ban expired.
+At its national convention, the Democratic Party adopted a platform calling for the renewal of the ban, as it has every four years since the ban expired.
 Meanwhile, the author of the 1994 ban, Sen. Dianne Feinstein (D-Calif.), promised to introduce the legislation next year.
 How such legislation would fare in Washington will depend, of course, on who wins the presidential election.
-Gov. Mitt Romney unequivocally opposes the ban; President Obama not only supports it now, but voted for even more restrictive legislation as an Illinois state senator.
+Gov. Mitt Romney unequivocally opposes the ban; President Obama not only supports it now but voted for even more restrictive legislation as an Illinois state senator.

 In remaining committed to the ban, Obama and Feinstein prove themselves to be ideologues in the severest sense, blind to the truth and filled with disdain for Americans whose values they don’t share.

 If they were to think rationally, they would face the fact that, as the congressionally-mandated study of the ban verified, the ban affected firearms and magazines used only rarely in crime.
 They would face the fact that the ban made it a crime to install things like flash suppressors and bayonet mounts on various semi-automatic firearms–things of no concern to a criminal.
 They would realize that the Supreme Court has ruled that the Second Amendment protects the right to own handguns and other commonly-owned firearms, and that semi-automatic rifles, semi-automatic and pump-action shotguns, and handguns that use magazines that hold more than 10 rounds are about as common as you get.